kapouer/upcache/README-vary.md

 Also the response may be the same for many different request headers upon which the content vary.

-The logic is often only known by the application, thus Upcache Map helps by letting the proxy build cache keys based on mappings obtained through the application response http headers.
+The logic is often only known by the application, thus Upcache Vary helps by letting the proxy build cache keys based on mappings obtained through the application response http headers.